Tips on Supporting your Student

 - Let your student vent about their roommate, but never intervene in a conflict.
 Let your student or the residential life staff at the college handle it.

-- To help your student develop more independence and self-reliance, encourage your student to be uncomfortable and fight their own battles.
+- To help your student develop more independence and self-reliance, encourage your student to take healthy risks, advocate for themselves, and work through problems.

 - If your student tells you that they are homesick, reinforce that these feelings are normal.
-If you are able, tell them a day they will get to see their family again.
+Developing connections on campus and comfort with the change takes time.
+Review research on "The W-Curve."

 - When visiting your student, talk to them before making plans and discuss the timing of these events so that you are all on the same page.

-- When your student comes home on breaks, it is helpful to have a discussion pertaining to any rules or expectations that may have changed now that they are in college.
+- Before your student comes home on breaks, it is helpful to have a discussion pertaining to any rules or expectations that may have changed now that they are in college as well as those that remain in place.

-Counseling Services provides confidential counseling to students.
-We respect the fact that your student is now an adult and has the right to make treatment decisions.
+The Glaeser Counseling Services provides confidential counseling to students.
+We must respect the fact that your student is now an adult and has the right to make treatment decisions.
 We will not disclose any information to parents about their student without written consent from the student.

 You may find the following books and websites useful as you and your child transition to college